texfaq/texfaq.github.io/FAQ-parallel.md

 ```
 The &lsaquo;_options_&rsaquo; can specify the widths of the columns, whether to
 place rules between the columns, whether to set the columns sloppy,
-etc.  Again, there are issues with colours, which are addressed by the
+etc.  Again, there are issues with colors, which are addressed by the
 [`pdfcolparcolumns`](http://ctan.org/pkg/pdfcolparcolumns) package.

 The [`ledpar`](http://ctan.org/pkg/ledpar) package is distributed with (and integrated with)